Life dispersed in small things forgotten

 3. Edwin

 George William Shanks, his father, was decorated with the Military Medal for bravery in action at Ypres in Flanders in 1918.
 Edwin, who would have been my dad’s uncle, was killed, aged 18, in the same year.
 He went with John Davison to see the grave in Flanders.
-He had photo portraits of them both, and my aunt Marlene tells me that he would set them up by his seat in the dining room on Remembrance Day.
+He had photo portraits of them both, father and uncle, and my aunt Marlene tells me that he would set them up by his seat in the dining room on Remembrance Day.
 On the wall by a photograph of Molly aged about six and with a broken arm he hung a letter from the mayor of Ypres; George William had visited in 1964, 50 years after the outbreak of war, to receive the freedom of the town.
 He was sickening and died soon after.

 4. Entrance ticket

-Closure of the shipyard in 1966 brought great hardship to Blyth.
+Closure of the shipyard in 1967 brought great hardship to Blyth.
 He found a job in the shipyard at Haifa in Israel, but lasted only a few months away from home, even though there were a good number of his work mates there.
 In an old wallet tucked away at the back of a cupboard I found an entrance ticket to the crusader castle at Acre.
 He loved history.

 5. Football pitches